Components

 });

-Now, you can use the component as always:
+Now, you can use the component like this:

 {{ comp.ui.button({ text: "Login" }) }}